Forien/foundryvtt-forien-quest-log/README.md

 ## Usage

 A button to access the Quest Log is situated on the bottom of Journal Directory or in the left hand scene controls icon toolbar under notes / journal entries where two new icons (scroll and list) opens the Quest Log and Quest Tracker.
+There also are two `macro compendiums` available for FQL that provide ready to go macros to drop onto your hotbar that allow convenient access to FQL for players and several GM related options.

 There is a series of useful in depth video tutorials on YouTube that cover each recent release:
 - [v0.7.7](https://youtu.be/lfSYJXVQAcE)